vsrinivas/fuchsia/core_libraries.md

 helpers for working with Magenta primitives asynchronously that build upon `mtl::MessageLoop` (e.g., for draining a socket asynchronously).

-MTL depends on FTL and implements some interfaces defined in FTL, such as `ftl::TaskRunner`.
+MTL depends on FXL and implements some interfaces defined in FXL, such as `fxl::TaskRunner`.
 MTL also depends on `libfidl` and implements FIDL's asynchronous waiter mechanism using `mtl::MessageLoop`.